 No matter the size of your fleet, knowing the position of each of your drivers is crucial to mitigating issues and being flexible en-route.
 With your drivers utilizing mobile device route tracking apps, dispatchers will be able to view drivers’ locations, more easily troubleshoot and provide support as needed, and better able to plan for future deliveries and pickups.
 For example, a driver may have a vehicle maintenance issue and can not finish their deliveries.
 In this case, the driver can communicate with the team to find a driver nearby who can finish the route.
 This feature is especially important for products with strict deadlines.
 Additionally, driver tracking gives supervisors a tool to better understand their team.
 The delivery team can generalize which drivers are more efficient in certain roles by using route timing analytics.

-This feature applies to businesses with their own fleet as well as those who use external delivery services to ship their products.
+This feature applies to businesses with their own fleet as well as those who use Delivery Network to ship their products.
 Your business may take on extra expenses when the customer is not available to sign for their orders.
 When the customer is not present, it can inconvenience both the driver and the client.
 Delivery tracking ETA email and text alerts can be enabled so that the customer knows the approximate time of when the delivery will arrive, improving customer service and streamlining the final mile delivery process.